Photos from this trip can be found here.

-I had been wanting to go on this trip since I enrolled in the Seattle Mountaineers basic climbing course in 2012.
+I had been wanting to go on this trip since 2012 when I enrolled in the Seattle Mountaineers basic climbing course.
 Due to the popularity of this peak, either I could never get on a climb or other things would come up.
 Friday’s weather was a little iffy despite most sunny forecast.
 I had hoped to climb the peak with a partner, but the partner I had decided they weren’t ready for this and turned around at Pyramid Lake.
 I was stunned since I had planned the trip a week and a half before, but oh well.
 Everything was packed and I was already on the trail, decided we would part our ways at the lake and I would go on my merry way.

 On the way to camp at the mouth of Colonial Glacier I saw the constant sunshine piercing through the layer of stubborn clouds surrounding this area.
 I got a little concerned because soon after I arrived at the camp I was in a complete whiteout.
 Colonial Glacier was only visible to about halfway up Neve Col, peaks surrounding the glacier were nowhere to be seen.
 I decided to move on but would turn around if the weather had worsened after getting to the col.